justinhshz/ntucedlcv/README.md

 ## 📂 Data Preparation

-1. Go to the [Group 8](https://drive.google.com/drive/folders/10LvxTu-El4GAFFdjv2wtDrGA4MN3xhgp?usp=drive_link) folder on Google Drive and download all files in it.
+1. Go to the [Group 8](https://drive.google.com/drive/folders/10LvxTu-El4GAFFdjv2wtDrGA4MN3xhgp?usp=drive_link) folder on Google Drive and download the `dlcv.zip` file and extract it.
+It contains the required folders: `beam/`, `column/`, and `wall/`.
 2. The folder structure should look like the following (example: `beam/`; other folders are similar):

 ```